rails/rails/guides/source/7_2_release_notes.md

 ### Notable changes

-*   Add `RuboCop` with rules from [rubocop-rails-omakase](https://github.com/rails/rubocop-rails-omakase) by default in both new applications and plugins.
+*   Add RuboCop with rules from [rubocop-rails-omakase](https://github.com/rails/rubocop-rails-omakase) by default in both new applications and plugins.

-*   Add `Brakeman` with default configuration for security checks in new applications.
+*   Add Brakeman with default configuration for security checks in new applications.

-*   Add GitHub CI files for `Dependabot`, `Brakeman`, `RuboCop`, and running tests by default for new applications and plugins.
+*   Add GitHub CI files for Dependabot, Brakeman, RuboCop, and running tests by default for new applications and plugins.

 *   YJIT is now enabled by default for new applications running on Ruby 3.3+.